jmajka95/BioTools/README.md

 # BioTools
-Diverse, lightweight computational tools for biology, ranging from file conversion and parsing to virtual cloning.
+BioTools is a diverse, lightweight computational toolkit for biology, spanning sequence file conversion and parsing, virtual cloning, and more.